 My oldest son and I LOVE these natural building blocks, and have made our own collection over the years.
 I’m always excited anytime I see them in a school or museum or center.
 The uneven lines and unduplicated shapes enhance a child’s spatial awareness when building something!

 A 3D view of the Trinity River as it flows through Dallas County.
 The Trinity River is the longest “all Texas” river in the state, traveling some 550 miles down to Trinity Bay.

 There are learning opportunities all over the exhibit hall, my kids and I spent over an hour looking around.

 Horn Vs Antler exhibit.
 A horn is a part of the skeletal structure of an animal, while antlers fall off and grow back each year, more similar to our own fingernails.

-A baby red-eared slider posed for me.
+A baby red-eared slider posing for me in the wetlands.